lorenzog/Docker-firefox/README.md

    Because every X application can read the keyboard.
 At any time.

- * But a malicious application could also check /tmp/.X11-unix and attach itself to it.
+ * But a malicious application could also check /tmp/.X11-unix/:1 and attach itself to it.

-   That doesn't seem to be working on my set-up, unless I run `xhost +` on the host X server
+   That doesn't seem to be working on my set-up, unless I run `xhost +` on the host X server.
+Also if you're looking for a better set-up, try Qubes OS.
+It's awesome.

  * What about copy-paste?

    You need to use `xclip` or something similar to synchronise clipboards.
+See the `clipto.sh` and `clipfrom.sh` scripts for inspiration.